Udari Madhushani

 Liwei Song, Vikash Sehwag, Arjun Nitin Bhagoji, Prateek Mittal

-We discover a conflict between the objective of open-world machine learning and adversarial robustness.
+We demonstrate a fundamental conflict between the learning objectives of open-world machine learning and adversarial robustness.

 Analyzing the Robustness of Open-World Machine Learning